ldbc/ldbc_snb_datagen_spark/ldbc_socialnet_dbgen/README.md

 $HADOOP_HOME/bin/hadoop jar $LDBC_SOCIALNET_DBGEN_HOME/ldbc_socialnet_dbgen.jar hadoop_input_folder hadoop_output_folder Num_machines_ldbc_will_use  $LDBC_SOCIALNET_DBGEN_HOME/ Final_output_folder

 You can refer to the run.sh script to see a clearer example of how to run it.

+## Output
+The generator will create CSV files [with the following format](https://github.com/ldbc/ldbc_socialnet_bm/wiki/Generated-CSV-Files)